Category Archives: Labs

 • Program must be logically identical to the given algorithm

 • Program must be built on the base code given.
-Your task is to add the missing printf , scanf ,conditional statements and calculations.
-Use the comments and the UML as a reference to where and what you need to write.
+Your task is to add the missing printf , scanf , conditional statements and calculations.
+Use the code comments and the activity diagram as a reference.

-• Recommendation: To check that the values are correct and program behaves correctly, add printouts to check the values in variables after operations.
-You can also check for entry into conditional statements.
+• Recommendation: To check that the values are correctly read and program behaves as expected, add printouts to check the variable values after mathematical operations.

 Algorithm